olsonbg/dotfiles/README.md

 ```

 ## Create symlinks
-Current dotfiles are backed up to the ~/dotfiles_old directorory, with the current date-time added to the end of the filename(s).
+Current dotfiles are backed up to the ~/dotfiles_old directory, with the current date-time added to the end of the filename(s).
 ```bash
 $ ~/dotfiles/makesymlinks.sh
 ```